haoxins/haoxins.github.io/archived-2022/cryptography-real-world-2.md

   `FIDO2` is an open standard that defines how to use asymmetric keys to authenticate users.
-  The standard specifically targets phishing attacks, and for this reason, FIDO2 is made to work *only with hardware authenticators*.
+  The standard specifically targets phishing attacks, and for this reason, `FIDO2` is made to work **only with hardware authenticators**.
-  Hardware authenticators are simply physical components that can generate and store signing keys and can sign arbitrary challenges.
+  - Hardware authenticators are simply physical components that can generate and store signing keys and can sign arbitrary challenges.
-  **FIDO2** is *split into two specifications*:
+  - **FIDO2** is split into two specifications:
-  - *Client to Authenticator Protocol* (**CTAP**)
-    CTAP specifies a protocol that roaming
-    authenticators and clients can use to
-    communicate with one another.
-Roaming
-    authenticators are hardware authenticators
+  - `Client to Authenticator Protocol` (**CTAP**) `CTAP` specifies a protocol that roaming authenticators and clients can use to communicate with one another.
+Roaming authenticators are hardware authenticators